-The UNMC College of Allied Health Professions will be expanding six of its education programs to the University of Nebraska at Kearney campus.
-As part of University of Nebraska’s “Building a Healthier Nebraska” initiative, construction has begun on a 50,000 square-foot building on the corner of Highway 30 and University Drive on the west end of the UNK campus, with completion scheduled for the summer of 2015.
+The UNMC College of Allied Health Professions has expanded six of its education programs to the University of Nebraska at Kearney campus.
+As part of University of Nebraska’s “Building a Healthier Nebraska” initiative, construction is almost finished on a 50,000 square-foot building on the corner of Highway 30 and University Drive on the west end of the UNK campus, with a ribbon cutting ceremony scheduled for August 20, 2015.
 The $19 million Health Science Education facility will house the CAHP programs along with the Kearney Division of the UNMC College of Nursing.
-The new building will include state-of-the-art classrooms, clinical teaching laboratories, clinical simulation facilities, a gross anatomy laboratory and plentiful student interaction space.
+The new building includes state-of-the-art classrooms, clinical teaching laboratories, clinical simulation facilities, a gross anatomy laboratory, and plentiful student interaction space.

 Students in Physician Assistant, Medical Nutrition, Radiography, and Diagnostic Medical Sonography programs will begin classes at the new facility in the fall of 2015 and will be followed by students in the Clinical Laboratory Science and Physical Therapy programs in 2016.
 When all programs are fully implemented, the College of Allied Health Professions will have approximately 130 students enrolled at the new facility at UNK.